-Whether it’s the end of a busy day or just the beginning, you’re probably thinking about your growing to-do list for the kids and family.
+Whether it’s the end of a busy day or just the beginning, you’re probably thinking about your growing to-do list.
 Just make sure you’ve built in time for healthy habits that fuel your body and soul, too.

-“I see it often, young moms packing their schedules with priorities for work and family, leaving little time for self-care,” says Jolanta Potoczek-Salahi, MD, pediatrician at Atlantic Health System.
+“I see it often, people packing their schedules with priorities for work and family, leaving little time for self-care,” says Jolanta Potoczek-Salahi, MD, family medicine physician with Atlantic Health System.
 “It’s not selfish to carve out time for your own physical, mental and emotional needs -- it’s actually selfless.”

 - Block out time.
 Make sure there’s weekly you time in your planner.

 - Set yourself up for success.
 Clean off the treadmill if you plan to use it.
 Put your sneakers by the bed if you want to wake up and walk.
 Put your book next to a cozy chair so you’re ready to read.

 - Be selective.
 If you’re not enthusiastic about saying “yes” to an invitation, say “no” without FOMO (fear of missing out).

 - Move More.
 Make exercise a family activity so the kids are involved and invested.
 Bundle up and play outdoors.
 Plan a winter scavenger hunt.
 Create a kid-friendly playlist to make tidying up fun.